 The design of the Philippine flag has not changed much throughout the years.
 The main differences are only with changes in the shade of blue and red fields and the design of the sun.
 To get to know more about its history, continue reading below.

-Ever since the dawn of time, the Philippines has always been conquered by different countries, including Spain, the United States, Japan, Netherlands, Portugal, and Great Britain.
+Ever since the dawn of time, the Philippines has been conquered by different countries, including Spain, the United States, Japan, the Netherlands, Portugal, and Great Britain.
 During this time, the country adopted all the flags of those foreign nations.
-However, there are also instances recorded in history where Chinese pirates and invaders from Brunei, Malaysia, and Indonesia have been on the shore of the country.
+However, there are also instances recorded in history where Chinese pirates and invaders from Brunei, Malaysia, and Indonesia have been on the country’s shore.

-As a start of the philippine revolution, Gen. Emilio Aguinaldo designed the first-ever Filipino flag, and it is still the same design that is being used today.
+At the start of the philippine revolution, Gen. Emilio Aguinaldo designed the first-ever Filipino flag, which is still the same design used today.
 The first Philippine flag was sewn by three women at 535 Morrison Hill Road in Hongkong.

 The three women include Doña Marcela Mariño Agoncillo (who is now known as the Mother of the Philippine Flag), Lorenza Mariño Agoncillo, and Delfina Herbosa de Natividad (who is also a niece of Dr. Jose Rizal, the Philippine National Hero).